IradDoron/web-music-trip/README.md

 ---
 ## How to use this website

-Basically, the main page a collection of links to different tutorials, demos and docs.
+Basically, the main page is a collection of links to different tutorials, demos and docs.

 Each square is a link.
 Click on them to open a modal that describes the content, and then click on the enterence button to enter the page.